Heartbleed: Root causes, possible lessons, and reactions

 There should be a continuous effort to simplify the code, because otherwise just adding capabilities will slowly increase the software complexity.
 The code should be refactored over time to make it simple and clear, not just constantly add new features.
 The goal should be code that is "obviously right", as opposed to code that is so complicated that "I can't see any problems".

-LibreSSL made a big code cleanup, removing more than 90,000 lines of C code just in its first week.

 According to security researcher Dan Kaminsky, Heartbleed is sign of an economic problem which needs to be fixed.
 Seeing the time taken to catch this simple error in a simple feature from a "critical" dependency, Kaminsky fears numerous future vulnerabilities if nothing is done.
-When Heartbleed was discovered, OpenSSL was maintained by a handful of volunteers, only one of whom worked full-time.
+When Heartbleed was discovered, OpenSSL was maintained by a handful of volunteers, only one of whom worked full time.
 Yearly donations to the OpenSSL project were about US$2,000.
 The Heartbleed website from Codenomicon advised money donations to the OpenSSL project.
 After learning about donations for the 2 or 3 days following Heartbleed's disclosure totaling US$841, Kaminsky commented "We are building the most important technologies for the global economy on shockingly underfunded infrastructure."
 Core developer Ben Laurie has qualified the project as "completely unfunded".
 Although the OpenSSL Software Foundation has no bug bounty program, the Internet Bug Bounty initiative awarded US$15,000 to Google's Neel Mehta, who discovered Heartbleed, for his responsible disclosure.
 Mehta later donated his reward to a Freedom of the Press Foundation fundraiser.

 Paul Chiusano suggested Heartbleed may have resulted from failed software economics.

 The industry's collective response to the crisis was the Core Infrastructure Initiative, a multimillion-dollar project announced by the Linux Foundation on 24 April 2014 to provide funds to critical elements of the global information infrastructure.
-The initiative intends to allow lead developers to work full-time on their projects and to pay for security audits, hardware and software infrastructure, travel, and other expenses.
+The initiative intends to allow lead developers to work full time on their projects and to pay for security audits, hardware and software infrastructure, travel, and other expenses.
 OpenSSL is a candidate to become the first recipient of the initiative's funding.

 After the discovery Google established Project Zero which is tasked with finding zero-day vulnerabilities to help secure the Web and society.